ChilliCream/graphql-platform/website/src/blog/2024-08-30-hot-chocolate-14/2024-08-30-hot-chocolate-14.md

 Lastly, let's talk about the roadmap ahead.
 We have already started work on Hot Chocolate 15, which is slated for release in December/January.
 Hot Chocolate 15 will have a heavy focus on Hot Chocolate Fusion and will introduce a brand new gateway and new composition tooling.
 As I outlined in the Fusion section, we are working on three areas that will reinvent what Fusion is.

-Other areas we will focus on include `DataLoader`, with a new batch scheduler that uses its own `TaskScheduler` to better track `DataLoader` promises in batching and defer scenarios.
+Other areas we will focus on include DataLoader, with a new batch scheduler that uses its own `TaskScheduler` to better track DataLoader promises in batching and defer scenarios.
 We already have a PR up for this but had stability concerns for version 14.
-With version 15, we will have the time to get this right and provide a much more efficient `DataLoader` implementation.
+With version 15, we will have the time to get this right and provide a much more efficient DataLoader implementation.

 Projections is another area where we are all in, working on a brand new projections engine.
-You can already see bits and pieces in Hot Chocolate 14 with the experimental features we've introduced around `DataLoader` projections.
-The new projection engine in `HotChocolate.Data` will be built on top of `DataLoader` and will offer a much more efficient way to project your data with proper data requirements.
+You can already see bits and pieces in Hot Chocolate 14 with the experimental features we've introduced around DataLoader projections.
+The new projection engine in `HotChocolate.Data` will be built on top of DataLoader and will offer a much more efficient way to project your data with proper data requirements.

 With Hot Chocolate 15, we are dropping support for `.NETStandard 2.0`, `.NET 6.0`, and `.NET 7`.
 Going forward, you will need to run on `.NET 8.0` or `.NET 9.0`.
 This change will allow us to modernize a lot of code and eliminate many precompile directives.